-In this study we aim to advance the understanding of soil bacteria biogeography by incorporating both taxonomic and functional dissimilarities of bacterial communitiesin order to compare the relative roles of environmental filtering and dispersal in explaining the taxonomic and functional biogeography of soil bacteria.
+In this study we thus aim to advance the understanding of soil bacteria biogeography by incorporating both taxonomic and functional dissimilarities of bacterial communities and linking these to a large range of abiotic conditions, plant community compositions, and geographic distances, in order to compare the relative roles of environmental dissimilarity (a surrogate for environmental filtering by abiotic and biotic variables) and geographic distance (seen here as a surrogate for dispersal) in explaining the taxonomic and functional biogeography of soil bacteria.
 For this purpose, we sampled soils along a 1 550 km transect across the Tibet plateau (Fig. 1).
 Taxonomic community composition was defined based on the relative abundances of OTUs determined by 16S amplicon sequencing, while one aspect of functional community composition was defined based on the abundances of nine nitrogen (N) cycle-related functional groups determined by quantitative PCR.
-For each plot, environmental conditions were derived based on soil The relationships between taxonomic functional and environmental dissimilarities geographic distances among sampling locations were then assessed (Fig. 1).
-We assumed that the taxonomic and functional community compositions would not be akin and that environmental dissimilarity and geographic distance would not correlate strongly.
-We also assumed that functional dissimilarity would better correlate with environmental dissimilarity than geographic distance (Fig. 1), distinct taxonomic and functional also evaluated the possible influence of spatial scale on the conclusions derived.
+For each plot, environmental conditions were derived based on factors representing climate, soil and plant communities.
+The relationships between taxonomic or functional dissimilarity of soil bacterial communities, and environmental abiotic and biotic dissimilarities as well as geographic distances among sampling locations were then assessed (Fig. 1).
+We assumed that the taxonomic and functional community compositions would not be akin, and that environmental dissimilarity and geographic distance would not correlate strongly.
+We also assumed that functional dissimilarity would better correlate with environmental dissimilarity than with geographic distance (Fig. 1), and that distinct variables would explain bacterial taxonomic and functional biogeography.
+Given that plants can directly influence soil bacteria on top of reflecting the local abiotic conditions, we hypothesised that the dissimilarity of soil bacteria communities would better correlate with the dissimilarity of biotic environment than dissimilarity of abiotic environment.
+Finally, we also evaluated the possible influence of spatial scale on the conclusions derived.

 Materials and methods